AccordingtoProphecy/CS-361-Project-Final/README.md

 ### Make sure Python Requests is installed
 - You can use ```pip install requests``` once Python is installed

+### Clone the repo onto your device
+- Use ```git clone https://github.com/AccordingtoProphecy/CS-361-Project-Final.git``` whereever you decide to play from

 ### Navigate to the src directory of the project
 - Use ```python main.py``` in the directory to start the game!